Skip to main content

 What do I need to homeschool my child in Pennsylvania?

-Do I get a tax break for homeschooling in Pennsylvania?
+Do I need a teaching degree to homeschool in Pennsylvania?

 Can homeschoolers play sports in Pennsylvania public schools?

 Yes.
-Under Act 67 of 2005, homeschooled students may participate in extracurricular activities, including varsity sports, at their public school district of residence, as long as they meet the same eligibility requirements as enrolled students.
+Under Act 67 of 2005, homeschooled students may participate in extracurricular activities — including varsity sports — at their public school district of residence, meeting the same eligibility requirements as enrolled students.
 Act 55 of 2022 further expanded access to include co-curricular activities, academic courses (up to a quarter of the school day), and career and technical education programs.